-Requirements for this course include reading the assigned material before each class meeting, attending and participating in class, submitting weekly discussion questions, taking an in-class midterm examination, submitting a one-page research proposal, and a writing a final research paper.
+Requirements for this course include reading the assigned material before each class meeting, attending and participating in class, submitting weekly discussion questions, taking a take home midterm examination, submitting a one-two-page research proposal, and a writing a final research paper.
 In addition, there may be additional brief in-class written work.

 Because this course is a seminar, what we all get out of it will depend greatly on what you put into it.
 Therefore, I expect that you will attend all classes, do the assigned reading before each class, and participate in the discussion.
 You participation grade will reflect the quality (not simply quantity!) of your class participation.
-If an unavoidable emergency prevents you from attending class you should notify me in advance.
+If an emergency prevents you from attending class you should let me know in advance.